 So, still wondering if you should get two kittens or one?

 Even if they are not from the same litter, the benefits of having two pets are high.
-Having at least two cats in your home will make them more playful, communicative and less bored throughout the day.
-They will still require quality time playing with you, being petted or just enjoying sitting in your lap, but its unquestionable that they will also benefit from each other’s company.
+Having at least two cats in your home will make them more playful.
+Though they will still require quality time playing with you, they will be more communicative and less bored throughout the day.